Home » Remote Jobs » How to Write Your Resume for Remote Jobs in 2025

 The resume must be easy to read.
 While the software might have included you in the interview shortlist, the recruiter will review your resume.
 Make sure it is easy to scan.
 No large paragraphs of text; instead, use bullet points.

-Do not use wild fonts, colours and designs, as this will distract the reader from learning more about your work history and experience.
+Do not use wild fonts, colors, and designs, as this will distract the reader from learning more about your work history and experience.

-Avoid graphics, no images, and only keep the information that will help you land the remote job.
+Avoid graphics and no images; only keep the information that will help you land the remote job.
 Do you need hobbies and interests in the resume?
 They add no benefit unless linked to the job you are applying for.

 Stand Out From Other Applicants